MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 # Now Showing

-## Friday, December 2 & Saturday, December 3

-### The Polar Express

-When a doubting young boy takes an extraordinary train ride to the North Pole, he embarks on a journey of self-discovery that shows him the wonder of life never fades for those who believe.

-_Rated: G_

-# Coming Soon

-## Friday, December 9 & Saturday, December 10
+## Friday, December 16 & Saturday, December 17 @ 6:00pm

 ### Black Panther: Wakanda Forever

 After the death of his father, T'Challa returns home to the African nation of Wakanda to take his rightful place as king.
 When a powerful enemy suddenly reappears, T'Challa's mettle as king--and as black panther--gets tested when he's drawn into a conflict that puts the fate of Wakanda and the entire world at risk.
 Faced with treachery and danger, the young king must rally his allies and release the full power of Black Panther to defeat his foes and secure the safety of his people.

 _Rated: PG-13_

-## Friday, December 16 & Saturday, December 17

-### Black Panther: Wakanda Forever

-After the death of his father, T'Challa returns home to the African nation of Wakanda to take his rightful place as king.
-When a powerful enemy suddenly reappears, T'Challa's mettle as king--and as black panther--gets tested when he's drawn into a conflict that puts the fate of Wakanda and the entire world at risk.
-Faced with treachery and danger, the young king must rally his allies and release the full power of Black Panther to defeat his foes and secure the safety of his people.

-_Rated: PG-13_
+# Coming Soon

 ## Friday, December 23 & Saturday, December 24